 A billing descriptor is simply the way your merchant or business name appears on the credit card statement of the end-customer.
 It should be easy to identify your company based on that information.
-Needless to say, if end-customers don’t recognise a transaction with your merchant or business name on their credit card statement, they will surely dispute this transaction without letting you know.
+Needless to say, if end-customers don’t recognize a transaction with your merchant or business name on their credit card statement, they will surely dispute this transaction without letting you know.

 - Take advantage of 3D Secure

 Verified by Visa and Mastercard SecureCode are additional methods of authentication during the payment process.
 3D Secure (3DS) implies a shift in liability from the merchant to the issuer.
-As a merchant you have got protection against chargebacks from the new fraud group defined by Visa.
+As a merchant, you have got protection against chargebacks from the new fraud group defined by Visa.

 - Manage recurring charges